 My travel uniform is often a pair of comfortable black or navy pants and a black or navy top.
 I wear dark colors because they hide most of my bulges in photos.
 I also like to choose a fabric that’s easy to rinse out and dry.
 I might also bring along a reversible jacket to give some color to my “uniform”, which is two jackets in one, or a pretty silk infinity scarf so I don’t have to worry about tying it.

-If you’re traveling from city to city, there is no reason to make multiple outfit changes because no one has seen you before.
-A small collection of clothing you can mix and match that is no iron, is easy to pack, and saves a ton of space, does the trick.
+If you’re traveling from city to city, there is no reason to change outfits multiple times, since no one has seen you before.
+A small collection of clothing you can mix and match that is wrinkle-free, easy to pack, and saves a ton of space, does the trick.
 It’s also a good idea to pack a simple dark-colored travel dress that can be accessorized for either a casual or more formal occasion.

 Make sure your shoes are comfortable